 … I stumbled across an interesting little video whilst wandering the ‘net today, and thought – what’s the point of having a blog if I don’t write random things in it about stuff like this?

 The “this” in question is a video released to promote a recent BBC Timewatch documentary.
 3 graphic designers on a tiny BBC budget managed to recreate the Omaha beach landing almost as well as Spielberg, with approximately 996 less actors:

 “Bloody Omaha” – behind the scenes

 Shock, Horror!
 After a whopping 7 years, I finally felt like drawing again at the end of last month.
-I’ve even posted what I drew in our gallery and below:
+I’ve even posted what one of the things I drew in the easy and cool things to draw collection of our gallery below: